muwazana/exchange_calendars/README.md

    cd dist
    ls

    #Now copy the files to S3, change the command based on the version you want to copy its files.
-The S3 bucket name is "mwz-py-packages".
+The S3 bucket name is "mwz-py-packages" and pay attention to the version.
-   aws s3 cp exchange_calendars-0.1-py3-none-any.whl s3://mwz-py-packages/exchange-calendars/exchange_calendars-0.1-py3-none-any.whl
+   aws s3 cp exchange_calendars-0.3-py3-none-any.whl s3://mwz-py-packages/exchange-calendars/exchange_calendars-0.3-py3-none-any.whl

-   aws s3 cp exchange_calendars-0.1.tar.gz s3://mwz-py-packages/exchange-calendars/exchange_calendars-0.1.tar.gz
+   aws s3 cp exchange_calendars-0.3.tar.gz s3://mwz-py-packages/exchange-calendars/exchange_calendars-0.3.tar.gz

    #Now, deactvate the virtual environment.
    deactivate